opitz/moodle-format_topics2/README.md

 # moodle-format_topics2
 This course format is based on the standard Moodle Topics format but adds tab-abilties to it!

-So initially the page rendering is identical to the standard Topics course format - it is then only in edit mode that you will discover some changes.
+Initially the page rendering is identical to the standard Topics course format - it is then only in edit mode that you will discover some changes.

 Assigining Topics to Tabs
 -------------------------